Lorenzo Massa

 Lorenzo Bartolomé Massa (November 11, 1882 – October 31, 1949) was an Argentine Catholic priest.
-He was one of the main founders of Club San Lorenzo de Almagro and scout group Don Bosco's Argentinian Explorers.
+He was one of the main founders of Club San Lorenzo de Almagro and scout group Don Bosco's Argentine Explorers.

 Early years

-Lorenzo Bartolomé Massa was born in Morón, Buenos Aires, Argentina, and his parents Lorenzo Massa and his mother Margarita Scanavino were born in Turin, Italy.
-His sisters were Ángela and Blanca, and were also religious.
-On February 13, 1898, he was ordained to the priesthood by Joseph Vespignani.
+Lorenzo Bartolomé Massa was born in Morón, Buenos Aires, Argentina, and his father, Lorenzo Massa, and mother, Margarita Scanavino, were born in Genova, Italy.
+His sisters, Ángela and Blanca, were also religious.
+On February 13, 1898, Lorenza was ordained to the priesthood by Joseph Vespignani.
 In 1900, Massa took his first job as a Salesian of Don Bosco Agricultural School in Uribelarrea until October 1902.
-Then Massa continued at the College Pius IX as a teacher and assistant in theology.
+Massa then continued at the College Pius IX as a teacher and assistant in theology.
 In 1908 he was appointed as the manager of the Oratorio San Antonio, in 4050 Mexico Street in the Almagro neighborhood of Buenos Aires.

 Los Forzosos de Almagro (San Lorenzo)

-During 1908, Massa met a group of boys from the neighborhood named Los Forzosos del Almagro led by a young man named Federico Monti.
-This name defines the virtue of force in the game of football.
+During 1908, Massa met a group of boys from the neighborhood named Los Forzosos del Almagro.
+The group was led by a young man named Federico Monti.
+The name, "Los Forzosos del Almagro" defines the virtue of force in the game of football.
 Facing the drawbacks of playing in the street, the priest offered to let them play in the Oratory of San Antonio.
 This event would be the preliminary stage of the founding of Club Atlético San Lorenzo de Almagro.

-Explorers of Don Bosco's Argentinians
+Explorers of Don Bosco's Argentines

-On December 14, 1875, the first 10 Salesians came to Argentina.
+On December 14,1875, the first 10 Salesians came to Argentina.
 Since then, in every city settled, they created works and activities for youth.
 The Salesians in Argentina turned the whole society "donboscana way to the formation of youth", concretised through the Holidays oratories, which were characterised by joy, Christian upbringing instilled slowly through techniques such as the classic "Goodnight Salesian "and many others, combined with various means of attraction: small works of theater, craft workshops, walks with his classic bands to attract people to the Mass.

 The work of the Salesians continued to grow in the formation of Oratorios.
 Between 1908 and 1914, the bands, the brackets and Battalions Gymnasts, recorded brilliant pages.
 In all this, the need to beat form a stable body.
-It was then that Father Joseph Vespignani (at the upper point of the Salesians), which had received reports of current that attracted young people to leave the Church, and had even reached Argentinian scoutist version (planned by Robert Baden-Powell, 1st Baron Baden-Powell) wanted ahead of this emerging and influence.
+It was then that Father Joseph Vespignani (at the upper point of the Salesians), which had received reports of current that attracted young people to leave the Church, and had even reached Argentine scoutist version (planned by Robert Baden-Powell, 1st Baron Baden-Powell) wanted ahead of this emerging and influence.
 Excited about the idea of giving concrete form to something more stable, and recalling Blossio brackets created by Don Bosco at the beginning of his work, combined with the activities of existing brackets gymnasts, he called Father Lorenzo Massa.
-From that moment, the theoretical and organizational framework of Dom Bosco's Argentinian Scouts outlined.
+From that moment, the theoretical and organizational framework of Dom Bosco's Argentine Scouts outlined.
 Besides participating in the creation, was the first Chaplain Battalion No. 1.